 That fee can also include professionally handling your investments and making adjustments as needed according to your financial situation.
 Research conducted by Dalbar, a financial services market research firm, shows investments handled by professional advisors can outperform DIY investments.

 To test investment performances between a robo-advisor and human advisor, Hanna Horvath, certified financial planner and managing editor at Policygenius gave a robo-advisor and human advisor $5,000 to see what each would invest the money.
 Each advised her how to diversify her investments, but the financial advisor projected higher returns than the robo-advisor did.
-Most advisers assume the market will increase over time at a rate of 8% to 10%
+Most advisors assume the market will increase over time at a rate of 8% to 10%

 The best move for you will depend on what you want from your investments and how you plan to use that money.
 Having a financial advisor can help you diversify your portfolio and map out your financial goals based on your needs.